paulmmay/blog.paulmay.org/_posts/2014-08-10-london-triathlon-2014-race-notes.md

 The transition to bike was fairly smooth.
 For the first time, I attached my shoes to my bike, and tried a rolling mount, albeit at low speed.
 I got away without a fuss, and got my feet into the shoes after about 100m.

 I really went as hard as I could on the bike, without going into the red.
-I kept up a high cadence, and thankfully the conditions allowed me to get up to a good speed.
-I kept an eye on my average speed, but really focused on maintaining my level of effort and cadence.
+I kept up a high cadence in my target heart range, and thankfully the conditions allowed me to get up to a good speed.
 I took on about 500ml of energy drink, and two gels on the bike.
-Unlike times when I've raced in the past, these felt essential.
+Unlike previous races, eating on the bike felt essential.
 I could really feel the difference at the end of the bike; sore, but not out of energy.

 After two laps, I pulled into transition, but got confused and wasted time talking to the race marshals.
 The bike course is a bit shorter than advertised, and this threw me.
 I spent easily 3 minutes trying to work out if I had missed a segment of the course.
 I was still thinking about this, and worrying about being disqualified, well into the run.